Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## The compute shader stage

 In the graphics samples we have used different pipeline stages to load shaders and access descriptors.
 Compute shaders are accessed in a similar way by using the `VK_SHADER_STAGE_COMPUTE_BIT` pipeline.
 So loading a compute shader is just the same as loading a vertex shader, but with a different shader stage.
 We'll talk about this in detail in the next paragraphs.
+Compute also introduces a new binding point type for descriptors and pipelines named `VK_PIPELINE_BIND_POINT_COMPUTE` that we'll have to use later on.

 ## Loading compute shaders